Obermeyer Rush Ski Jacket Review

 The Obermeyer Rush Ski Jacket has a host of places to keep your belongings, which is great for skiers who need to take things with them to the slopes and don’t like to ski with a pack on their back.
 On the exterior you’ll find tricot-lined hand warmer pockets, chest zip pockets, and wrist pocket ideal for stashing your season pass.
 The interior includes an electronics pocket with wire port, goggle, and cell phone pockets.

 Last Pass on the Obermeyer Rush Jacket

 The Obermeyer Rush Ski Jacket is warm, breathable, sleek-fitting, and comes with a host of useful features making it a great jacket for any resort skier looking for a quality piece.
 The jacket I tested was the Black colorway, it is also available in Lava, Iron, Sky, and White.
-The Obermeyer Rush Ski Jacket retails for $499.
-Please visit https://www.obermeyer.com/ for more information.
+Please visit https://www.amazon.com/obermeyer for more information.